-To make sure this app would actually solve a frustration and be useful, I interviewed a few of my friends to find out what their biggest frustrations are when it comes to house hunting.
+To make sure this app would actually solve frustration and be useful, I interviewed a few of my friends to find out what their biggest frustrations are when it comes to house hunting.

 I managed to interview 3 face-to-face, and 5 answered me by email.
-The face-to-face were more complete, as once people start talking, there’s always more answers popping into their heads.
+The face-to-face was more complete, as once people start talking, there’s always more answers popping into their heads.
 Also, they don’t have to type!

 I asked them quite a lot of questions, but I will only list the important ones here: